DPI-WE/rails-admin/content.md

 <aside>
 Notes on install:

 Running `rails g rails_admin:install` will create a bunch of unnecessary files.
 You can discard everything except for `config/initializers/rails_admin.rb`.
 Set the rails admin asset source to sprockets `config.asset_source = :sprockets` in the `rails_admin.rb` file.
+Or, simply set this in the generator `rails g rails_admin:install --asset=sprockets`.

 If you're using pundit, you'll need to add some actions to your ApplicationPolicy. (dashboard?, export?, history?, show_in_app?)
 </aside>